Tundethekid/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that creates a symbolic link to /bin/ls, named __ls__ script that copies all html files from current working directory to parent directory script that moves all files beginning with an uppercase letter to the directory /tmp/u
+script that creates a symbolic link to /bin/ls, named __ls__ script that copies all html files from current working directory to parent directory script that moves all files beginning with an uppercase letter to the directory /tmp/u script that deletes all files in the current working directory that end with the character ~